BabylonJS/OldDocumentationSite/content/how_to/camera/Layermasks_and_Multi-Cam_Textures.md

 ID_PAGE: 25363
 PG_TITLE: Layermasks and Multi-Cam Textures
 ---

+# How To Use Layermasks and Multi-Camera Textures

 ## Different meshes for multiple cameras using Layermasks

 A `layerMask` is a number assigned to each mesh and camera.
 It is used at the bit level to indicate whether lights and cameras should shine-upon or show the mesh.
 The default value, 0x0FFFFFFF, will cause the mesh to be illuminated and shown by any stock light and camera.